Skip to content

 Note: If this does not work, then your bar is locked.
 To unlock your action bar, click the golden lock icon on the primary bar (shown in the following picture).

-⬥ The golden lock icon can be toggled lock the action bars - to prevent changes being made to abilities on any bar on-screen.
+⬥ The golden lock icon can be toggled to lock the action bars, this prevents changes being made to abilities on any bar

 Action Bar Presets